Acne is caused when pores in the skin are clogged with oil (called sebum) and dead skin cells.

 - Excess oil in the skin

-- Pimples—inflamed, pus-filled bumps that may be red at the base
+- Pimples—inflamed, pus-filled bumps that may have a red base

-- Nodules—large, painful, solid lumps that are lodged deep within the skin
+- Nodules—large, painful, solid lumps deep in the skin

 - Cysts—deep, inflamed, pus-filled lumps that can cause pain and scarring

-- Corticosteroids—an injection of corticosteroid directly into the cyst mostly used for large, cystic acne lesions
+- Corticosteroid injections—mostly for large, cystic acne lesions

 - Acne surgery

-- Chemical peels—uses glycolic acid and other chemical agents to loosen blackheads and decrease acne papules
+- Chemical peels—to loosen blackheads and reduce papules

-- Scar excision—used to reduce or improve the appearance of acne scars
+- Scar excision—to improve the appearance of acne scars

 - Light and laser therapies